nfroidure/svg-pathdata/README.md

 encode.end();
 ```

-## Transforming PathDatas
+## Transforming PathData
-This library was made to live decoding/transform/encoding SVG PathDatas.
+This library was made to live decoding/transform/encoding SVG PathData.
 Here is
  [an example of that kind of use](https://github.com/nfroidure/svgicons2svgfont/blob/aa6df0211419e9d61c417c63bcc353f0cb2ea0c8/src/index.js#L192).

 ### The synchronous way